Plants Poisonous To Cats: Spring Safety Tips

 You can also visit the Pet Poison Helpline for their Top 10 Plants Poisonous to Pets, and the ASPCA for their extensive list of Toxic and Non-Toxic Plants.

-Do You Think Your Cat May Have Been Exposed to a Toxic Plant?
+Think Your Cat Might Have Been Exposed To A Poisonous Plant?

 The most common signs of irritation are redness, swelling, or itchiness of the skin or mouth.
 If the toxic principle directly affects a particular organ, the symptoms seen will be related to that organ.
 For example: